 Success: The cache was flushed.

-Use a hosts-file override, a provider preview URL, or another temporary route that sends the real hostname to the new server.
-Validate logins, uploads, forms, cron-triggered workflows, and any cache or proxy layer that sits in front of WordPress.
+Use a hosts-file override, provider preview URL, or another temporary route that sends the real hostname to the new server.
+Validate logins, uploads, forms, scheduled workflows, and any cache or proxy layer in front of WordPress.

-16. Refresh permalink rules on the new host if front-end URLs return rewrite-related 404 errors after the files and database are in place.
+26. Refresh permalink rules on the new host if front-end URLs return rewrite-related 404 errors.

 $ wp rewrite flush